mrft/itr8/README.md

     yield i;
   }
 }
-// 3) 'itr8FromIterable' is an easy way to get an iterator from many buikt-in data structures const myOwnIterator = () => itr8FromIterable(myGeneratorFunction());
+// 3) 'itr8FromIterable' is an easy way to get an iterator from many built-in data structures const myOwnIterator = () => itr8FromIterable(myGeneratorFunction());

 // we can use standard JS 'for ... of' to loop over an iterable, which works because every operator